Ohio State Archaeological and Historical Society

 In 1875, a new historical society, the Ohio Archaeological Society, came into existence.
 This organization continued until 1883, when its driving force, John T. Short, a professor of history at The Ohio State University, died.
 This organization did not remain dormant for long.
 In 1885, Governor George Hoadly encouraged its reestablishment, and Albert Adams Graham, a publisher located in Columbus, agreed to take charge.
 Graham called for the creation of a statewide organization, with its headquarters to be located in Columbus.
 Sixty men met in Columbus in March 1885 and formed the Ohio State Archaeological and Historical Society.

 Beginning in 1888, the Ohio state government began appropriating funds for its operation.
 In 1891, the governor of Ohio received the right to appoint six members of the board of trustees, then numbering fifteen people.
-This closer connection with the Ohio government proved beneficial to the Ohio Historical Society.
-For example, in 1891, the Ohio legislature granted oversight of Fort Ancient State Memorial to the Society.
-Originally the Ohio Historical Society housed its collections in the Ohio Statehouse.
+This closer connection with state government proved beneficial to the Ohio State Archaeological and Historical Society.
+For example, in 1891, the Ohio legislature granted oversight of Fort Ancient State Memorial to the society.
+Originally the Ohio History Connection housed its collections in the Ohio Statehouse.
 In 1894, the organization moved to Orton Hall at The Ohio State University.

 The organization became known as the Ohio Historical Society in 1954 and remained on The Ohio State University campus until 1970, when it moved to its present location near the Ohio State Fairgrounds.
 By 2014, the collections included more than 1.5 million items related to all aspects of Ohio's past.